Japanese Fried Chicken

 Drain the chicken on kitchen paper or a wire rack.

-For this Taiwanese-style Popcorn Chicken, I recommend any spicy sauce to go alongside, such as Sriracha, or Sriracha mixed with a bit of Japanese Kewpie mayonnaise.
+For this Japanese-style Fried Chicken, I recommend any spicy sauce to go alongside, such as Sriracha, or Sriracha mixed with a bit of Japanese Kewpie mayonnaise.

-This Popcorn Chicken recipe also forms the basis of my Crispy Honey Chicken and Chinese Lemon Chicken.
+This Japanese Fried Chicken recipe also forms the basis of my Crispy Honey Chicken and Chinese Lemon Chicken, to which I sometimes add a teaspoon of Chinese five spice powder to the marinade.

 Ingredients